-In this interview, Sustainable Travel International (STI) founder Brian Mullis – a proud father of two children from the Gambela Region of Ethiopia – reflects on over 13 years dedicated to promoting sustainability across the tourism value chain.
+Brian Mullis, the founder of Sustainable Travel International (STI) and a proud father of two children from the Gambela Region of Ethiopia, in this interview reflects on over 13 years dedicated to promoting sustainability across the tourism value chain.

 - When Brian Mullis discovered his passion for sustainable tourism;

 - How tourism can drive the protection of our natural heritage;

 - Why he founded Sustainable Travel International in 2002, and the organization’s impact since then;

 - How his view of sustainable tourism has changed since he started STI;

 - The best way to measure sustainability in travel and tourism;